 The 2 day course (with the option of a 3rd half-day) is being held on August 16th, 17th (and 18th) 2017 at the sophisticated CSTAR facility at University Hospital in London, Ontario.
 This is the biggest and most comprehensive course of its kind offered in Canada.
 It is ideal for any clinician involved in resuscitation, such as intensivists, emergency physicians, anesthesiologists or internists.

 In the core 2-day course, we emphasize resuscitative ultrasound in the following domains:

--ultrasound guided vascular access (central, peripheral and arterial lines)
+-critical care echocardiography -lung and pleural ultrasound -abdominal free fluid -ultrasound guided vascular access (central, peripheral and arterial lines) -DVT

 For those who wish to stay for the 3rd day, a half-day ultrasound enriched simulation experience run by our local sim experts.

 NEW this year – we have a new “retention” package that is looking to help those physicians working without much ultrasound mentorship to retain their skills after the course through regular video conference sessions for the year following our course.
 Be sure to check out all the different registration options on our course website.